vttale/serve-stale/draft-tale-dnsop-serve-stale.md

 records expired and the authorities became unavailable, the fallback to stale answers returned the older CNAME instead of the newer A.

-(This might apply to other occluding types, so more thought should be given to the overall issue.)
+\[ This probably applies to other occluding types, so more thought should be given to the overall issue.
+It should probably also be rewritten to not suggest that this only a quirk of BIND. \]

 Keeping records around after their normal expiration will of course cause caches to grow larger than if records were removed at their TTL.
 Specific guidance on managing cache sizes is outside the scope of this document.
+Some areas for consideration include whether to track the popularity of names in client requests versus evicting by maximum age, and whether to provide a feature for manually flushing only stale records.

+# Implementation Status

+\[RFC Editor: per RFC 6982 this section should be removed prior to publication.\]

+The algorithm described in this draft was originally implemented as a patch to BIND 9.7.0.
+It has been in production on Akamai's production network since 2011, and effectively smoothed over transient failures and longer outages that would have resulted in major incidents.
+The patch has been contributed to the Internet Systems Consortium in anticipation that it will be incorporated to their main BIND distribution.

 # Security Considerations

 The most obvious security issue is the increased likelihood of DNSSEC validation failures when using stale data because signatures could be returned outside their validity period.
+This would only be an issue if the authorative servers are unreachable, the only time the techniques in this document are used, and thus does not introduce a new failure in place of what would have otherwise been success.

-Additionally, bad actors have been known to use DNS caches as a kind of perpetual cloud database, keeping records alive even after their authorities have gone away.
+Additionally, bad actors have been known to use DNS caches to keep records alive even after their authorities have gone away.
 This makes that easier.

 # Privacy Considerations